PatkarAditya22/DiseasePredictorAndDietRecommendor/README.md

 # symptom-to-disease-prediction
+This is the flask API for prediction of Diseases through Symptoms.
-A simple symptom to disease prediction with Machine Learning.
+It is a simple symptom to disease prediction with Machine Learning.

 # How to run